 So, how do you spend a week relaxing in the South of France on a Budget?

-Take some friends: Accommodation, transport and food is all cheaper when divided by 2 or 4.
+Take some friends: Accommodation, transport and food are all cheaper when divided by 2 or 4.
 So call up your friends and propose a quick week escape full of cheese and wine… who could say no?!
-For the sake of this exercise lets imagine you did manage to convince 4 friends to come with you…
+For the sake of this exercise, let’s imagine you did manage to convince 4 friends to come with you…

 TRAVEL TIP: You can’t get a pre-paid SIM card easily in France, so either convert back to using old-fashioned paper maps or switch on your global roaming.

 Transport: As we were staying out in a small hamlet we realised we would need a car to get around and explore.
 We managed to get a small compact car for 83 Euros for the week.
 Granted it didn’t have much power and was quite small but as we were driving up and down little country roads that ended up suiting us fine.
 If we had been doing some serious highway driving I may have considered a car with a bigger engine.
 Between 4 people that’s 21 euros each for the week or 3 Euro’s a day… not bad at all!
 Filling up the car depends on how much you drive it and on the size of the engine – but budget another 80 Euros to be on the safe side (you probably won’t need that much if you have a small engine and don’t drive massive distances, but I always over budget rather than under).
 Divided by 4 that’s 20 Euros each for the week.